Please enter both an email address and a password.

 Diary of a Resurrectionist

-Above: The diary of a Resurrectionist, dating from 1811 until 1812, describes the bodysnatcher’s (probably Joseph Naples) activities while supplying bodies to anatomists (MS0024/1).
+Above: The diary of a Resurrectionist, dating from 1811 until 1812, describes the body-snatcher’s (probably Joseph Naples) activities while supplying bodies to anatomists (MS0024/1).

-In 1800 the Company of Surgeons became the Royal College of Surgeons of England, and moved to our current site in Lincoln’s Inn Fields.
+In 1800, the Company of Surgeons became the Royal College of Surgeons of England and moved to our current site in Lincoln’s Inn Fields.
 One of the catalysts of this change was the acquisition of John Hunter’s enormous collection of over 14,000 specimens and dissections.
 Hunter’s collection was transferred to the College by Parliament, with the stipulation that a Museum was established to house the collection.
 Along with the collection, the College also hired William Clift, John Hunter’s assistant, to be the first curator of the Hunterian Museum.

 One of William Clift’s duties as curator was to dissect the bodies of criminals that the College received under the 1752 Murder Act.
 These cadavers were dissected and prepared by Clift so that they could be transferred to medical schools, such as Bartholomew’s Hospital or Guys Hospital in order to teach medical students, or for the creation of museum specimens specifically for teaching.
-In William Clift’s personal paper collection (MS0007) there are his sketches of the heads of murderers, which include short pieces of text on why they were executed, and an accompanying notebook detailing the dissection in detail.
+In William Clift’s personal paper collection (MS0007) are his sketches of the heads of murderers, which include short pieces of text on why they were executed and an accompanying notebook detailing the dissection in detail.

 John Bellingham